 19th Century Fiction – ‘A Christmas Carol’ (Dickens)

 Modern play or prose – ‘An Inspector Calls’ (Priestley)

 Poetry – Power and Conflict Poetry (15 poems)

 In addition to the Power and Conflict poetry cluster, students must also analyse unseen poems and so this skill is taught throughout Key Stages 3 and 4.

 Texts will be read in lesson although students are encouraged to pre-read and revisit texts as much as possible.
-Having their own copy of the text to annotate and to use for revision will be invaluable.
+Having their own copy of the text to annotate and to use for revision is invaluable.

 As in Literature, students will sit two exams for their Language qualification.

-Language Paper 1 – Explorations in creative reading and writing
+English Language Paper 1 – Explorations in Creative Reading and Writing

 Section A: Reading and analysis of unseen 20th Century fiction